 In roller derby two teams compete against each other on an oval-shaped track.
 The players skate on old fashioned four wheeled quad-skates.
 The object of the game is to score the most points.
-Jammers score points by lapping opposing team members on the track.
-Each team has four blockers and one jammer.
+Each team has four blockers and one jammer on track.
+Jammers score points by lapping opposing blockers on the track.
 The blockers try to stop the opposing jammer from passing while helping their own jammer to pass the opponents.

 Roller derby is a full contact sport with roots in the 1920’s U.S.A.
 Contemporary roller derby started in Austin, Texas in 2001 and has since become one of the fastest growing women’s sports.

 A roller derby game consists of two 30-minute periods.
 Each period is composed of an unlimited number of ‘jams’ which can last up to two minutes.
 After each jam, the teams have 30 seconds to line up for the next jam.
 If a skater is not on the track when the whistle is blown, their team must skate with fewer players.
 The blockers start the jam between the pivot line and the jammer line.
 Jammers start behind the jammer line.
 The jam starts with one long whistle and ends when four short whistles (repeated three times) are blown.
 The jam ends either when the ‘lead jammer’ makes the ‘call-off’ signal by placing their hands on their hips repeatedly, or when two minutes is up on the jam clock.
 The jam can also be whistled “dead” for a number of reasons, e.g. one team hasn’t fielded any blockers when the jam starts.